valantic/vue-template/README.md

 ## Build chain

-The build chain uses a combined solution of Typescript and Babel:
+The build chain uses a combined solution of TypeScript and Babel:

-1. The webpack ts-loader shows TS errors and compiles the Typescript to Javascript files
+1. The webpack ts-loader shows TS errors and compiles the TypeScript to Javascript files
 2. The webpack babel-loader compiles the Javascript files to the final outpu based on the babel-preset and browserlist

 The reasons why we choose this setup are: